“Juniata’s psychology professors are extremely helpful, and I’ve thoroughly enjoyed getting to know each of them in and out of the classroom.”

-- is employed as a data analyst at Transitional Healthcare Consortium in Woodside, N.Y.
+- is employed as a data analyst at Gloo in Boulder, CO.

 In the Psychology Department, 100 percent of faculty have earned Ph.D.s, and they serve, first and foremost, as professors.
 They are active members of national and regional psychological science organizations.
 One has won the Lindback Foundation Award and two others have won the Gibbel Award—both accolades honor distinguished teaching.
 Another is certified in school psychology in Pennsylvania.
 Several teach interdisciplinary courses that take students to the Colorado Plateau, China, and Ireland.

 “Our psychology department works to be on the cutting edge of psychology research while providing students a comprehensive and individualized education.”

 Psychology Student Organizations: Join the Psychology Club, which conducts fundraisers for mental health charities and hosts student-faculty social events.
 And, be recognized for outstanding work in psychology by joining Psi Chi, the International Honor Society in Psychology.